Carabaccia – Tuscan Red Onion WFPB Soup

 This post may contain affiliate links.
 Read my full disclosure here.

-commitment to using simple, high-quality ingredients to create unforgettable flavors and dishes.
+simple, high-quality ingredients to create unforgettable flavors and dishes.

 And like so many of my recipes, I am yet once again amazed at how Italian food doesn’t have to rely on dairy, meat, and oil to be absolutely fabulous.
-This carabaccia Tuscan red onion WFPB soup recipe is yet another example of Italian cuisine that is whole food plant-based.
+This Carabaccia Tuscan red onion WFPB soup recipe is yet another example of Italian cuisine that is whole food plant-based.
 And this makes me so very happy!

-The base of Carabaccia is made by softening (but not browning) and then simmering plantifull amounts of red onions in water until the liquid is gently savory-sweet.
+The base of Carabaccia is made by softening (but not browning) and then simmering PLANTifull amounts of red onions in water until the liquid is gently savory-sweet.
 Pure magic!
 Traditionally the soup is served with toasted bread, grated Parmesan or Pecorino, and perhaps a poached egg.

 For my take, I softened 2 pounds of thin-sliced red onions by first simmering them covered, with a little water (the use of red or white wine gives an extra depth of flavor but is not necessary) and salt so that the moist heat would encourage them to quickly collapse.
 Then I briefly cooked them uncovered to evaporate the liquid and concentrate their flavor.
 Next, I simmer them with more water, sage, thyme, a garlic clove or two, freshly ground black pepper, and bay leaf to infuse the broth with the onions’ sweet savor.

 Lastly, and to really take this dish to the next level, stir 2 tablespoons of lemon balsamic vinegar into the soup.
 It not only enhances its flavor but prevents leftovers from oxidizing or turning brown.
-While the carabaccia Tuscan red onion soup simmers, I make Sourdough Breadsticks (No Oil) to serve alongside.
+While the Carabaccia Tuscan red onion soup simmers, I make Sourdough Breadsticks (No Oil) to serve alongside.

 Carabaccia is not just a soup; it’s a comforting and soul-warming expression of Tuscan culinary heritage.
 Its simplicity and reliance on high-quality, locally sourced ingredients make it a timeless classic that embodies the rich flavors of Italy’s countryside.
 Whether enjoyed as a starter or a hearty meal on its own, Carabaccia stands as a testament to the artistry of Tuscan cuisine.